NewStrangeWorlds/BeAR/_sources/sections/opacity_data.rst.txt

 In this example, cross-sections in :math:`\mathrm{cm^{2}}` are stored in log10 space.
 Thus, the molecular weight is set to 0, and the parameter ``log`` is used afterwards.
 If the data is stored in linear space, ``lin`` can be used.
-Since, however, this is standard behaviour for HELIOS-k data, it can be omitted.
+Since, however, this is standard behaviour for HELIOS-k data, it can be omitted as shown in the first example.

-Another special case for opacities is pressure broadening by a special species.
+Another special case for opacities is pressure broadening by a specific species.
 Usually, BeAR treats the pressure the opacities are tabulated at as the total gas pressure.
 However, sometimes absorption cross-sections have been calculated for a specific background perturber species.
-This can also be taken into account in the header of the ``filelist.dat`` file as shown in the example below.
+This can also be taken into account in the header of the ``filelist.dat`` file as shown in the following example.

 .. include:: ../examples/filelist_K.dat
    :literal: